Research integrity: Commission for Research Integrity

 • advising on concrete cases which have already been dealt with in the research integrity commissions of Flemish universities

-• advising on more general questions on this matter from scientific institutions in Flanders
+• advising on more general questions from scientific institutions in Flanders

 Contact: